 114 Walden Lake Rd., Conway, South Carolina 29526

-Lakeside Crossing, a Peaceful 55+ Manufactured Home Community Not Far from Vibrant Myrtle Beach, Boasts Attractive Homes with Views of Water and Woods
+Lakeside Crossing, a Peaceful 55+ Manufactured Home Community Not Far from Myrtle Beach, Boasts Attractive Homes with Views of Water and Woods

 Located about 15 minutes inland from the Atlantic Ocean and about five miles from Myrtle Beach on South Carolina's northern coast, Conway is the setting for Lakeside Crossing, a 55+ manufactured home community in a quiet, suburban-like setting.
 The community has 700 or so properties with nine different floorplans.
 It was developed by Sobel Company but is now owned by Sun Communities.